SixArm/log-file-cleaning/README.md

 ## Specifics

-This removes these kinds of log files from the `/var/log` directory:
+This removes many kinds of log files.

 File names that end with: